BEST Soft & Fluffy Banana Waffles

 Expert Tips

-• Respect thy waffle maker.
-For real.
+• Respect Thy Waffle Maker: For real.
 Read the instructions thoroughly because each one is different!

-• Don’t over-mix.
-When making the batter and adding ingredients, stir in everything until just combined.
+• Don’t Over-mix: When making the batter and adding ingredients, stir in everything until just combined.
 Too much mixing creates a chewier and less fluffy waffle.
 The batter should be fairly smooth with a few lumps.

-• Don’t touch that lid until the waffle maker tells you it’s time.
+• Patience is Key: Don’t touch that lid until the waffle maker tells you it’s time.
 The waffle maker will have a way of telling you when it’s done, like a light or beeper, or you can watch the steam for an indication.
 When the maker stops steaming, that should mean the waffle is done.

-• Don’t stack.
-When the waffles are cooling, spread them out, cool them on a rack, and avoid stacking them.
+• Don’t Stack: When the waffles are cooling, spread them out, cool them on a rack, and avoid stacking them.
 The heat and steam coming off of them can cause soggy waffles, and that is a MAJOR bummer.

 More Yummy Waffle Recipes to Consider